-you can replace mushroom with paneer or cottage cheese. mushroom and paneer goes well with most veggies and are often used to make rich curry dishes for vegetarians. in many recipes you can easily replace mushroom with paneer and vice versa. this is one such recipe.
+You can replace mushroom with paneer or cottage cheese.
+Mushroom and paneer go well with most veggies and are often used to make rich curry dishes for vegetarians.
+In many recipes you can easily replace mushroom with paneer and vice versa.
+This is one such recipe.

-if adding paneer, then just add them towards the end, once the peas are cooked and simmer for a couple of minutes.
+If adding paneer, then just add them towards the end, once the peas are cooked and then switch off the flame.

-1. heat oil in a pan or kadai. add the finely chopped onions and saute till translucent.
+1. Heat 2-3 tbsp oil in a pan or kadai.
+Add finely chopped 1 medium-sized onion and saute till translucent.

-2. add crushed ginger-garlic or ginger-garlic paste. saute till the raw aroma disappears.
+2. add 1.5 tsp crushed ginger-garlic or ginger-garlic paste.
+Saute till the raw aroma disappears.

 7. stir and saute for 2 to 3 mins.

-8. then add water and salt. cover the pan with a lid and cook till the peas are softened. please check point no 7 and notes section in the recipe details for more info on the quality of peas and amount of water to be added.
+8. then add 2 cups of water and salt as required. cover the pan with a lid and cook till the peas are softened.
+Please check point no 7-9 and notes section in the recipe card above For more info on the quality of peas and amount of water to be added.

-- 2/3 or ¾ cup fresh or frozen peas/matar *check notes
+- 2/3 or ¾ cup fresh or frozen peas *check notes

 - 3 medium sized tomatoes, finely chopped